If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 Your avatar is basically a profile of what your ideal customer would look like.

-Some examples questions that you need to be able to answer about prospects in your niche are:
+Some questions that you need to be able to answer about prospects are:

 - Where does my ideal prospect live